Bitcoin up by a fifth after Trump lists reserve tokens

-SINGAPORE: Bitcoin was trading up a fifth from last week's lows on Monday (Mar 3) and several other cryptocurrencies that US President Donald Trump said would be included in a new US strategic reserve also rallied sharply.
+SINGAPORE : Bitcoin was trading up a fifth from last week's lows on Monday and several other cryptocurrencies that U.S. President Donald Trump said would be included in a new U.S. strategic reserve also rallied sharply.

 Trump said in a post on Truth Social that his January executive order on digital assets would create a stockpile of currencies including bitcoin, ether, XRP, solana and cardano.
 The names had not previously been announced.